Confidence-Aware Multi-Field Model Calibration: Methodology

 Fig.~\ref{fig.calibration_curve} shows the curves of calibrated probabilities w.r.t variant predicted probabilities under different observed sample numbers and positive sample rates, taking the conversion rate prediction task as an example.
 We uniformly set $\lambda=2$ for the z-score transformation function.
 The curves demonstrate that the predicted probability is calibrated towards the observed one, and the proximity to the observation increases as the number of samples increases.

 Overall, our confidence-aware method adjusts model-predicted probabilities by resetting the confidence level, which considers the observation and prediction together to avoid violent value changes and overfitting limited observations.
-Consequently, it keeps robust when handling severe sample sparsity, such as circumstances with few observed samples and zero positive samples.
+Consequently, it keeps robust under severe data sparsity, especially circumstances with few observed samples and zero positive samples.